 Starting Point: Wetton Car Park

-Either way, Thors Cave is well worth a visit, and this easy walk from Wetton is a firm family favourite.
-It’s a reasonably flat, manageable trail, but it wouldn’t be suitable with prams because of the terrain.
-Also, take care inside the cave because it is very slippery.
+Either way, Thors Cave is well worth a visit, and this easy walk from Wetton is a firm favourite.
+It’s a flat and manageable trail, but take care inside the cave because it can be slippery and dangerous.

 11. Manifold Way